devbyaccident/terraform-workshop/exercises/07/README.md

 And you should see something like

 ```
-Error: Argument or block definition required
+Error: Unclosed configuration block

-  on main.tf line 17, in resource "aws_s3_bucket_object" "an_invalid_resource_definition":
+  on main.tf line 25, in resource "aws_s3_object" "an_invalid_resource_definition":
-  17:
+  25: resource "aws_s3_object" "an_invalid_resource_definition" {

-An argument or block definition is required here.
+There is no closing brace for this block before the end of the file.
+This may be caused by incorrect brace nesting elsewhere in this file.
 ```

 The goal is to get used to what things look like depending on the type of error encountered.
 These syntax